L4Z3RC47/vr-up-forever/README.md

 ## Introduction

 This document is intended to serve as a general guide for setting up unattended VR installations.
 There are many different possible configurations depending on your needs.
+A lot of this doc is compiled from my experience setting up installations for [DiMoDA](https://dimoda.art).
 If you have suggestions please feel to submit contributions!

 As of this writing most VR installations are confined to the PC realm so this guide is going to stay focused on Windows configuration for now.
 It would be great to get a linux section started too.
 Currently Apple hardware does not officially support the major VR hardware.
 If Apples hardware gets updated and drivers are made for macOS I'll update this guide to include configurations for those machines as well.